python/cpython/Doc/library/dis.rst

    TOS is result of ``__exit__()`` or ``__aexit__()`` function call pushed by :opcode:`WITH_CLEANUP_START`.
-Below are 6 values pushed when an exception has been raised in the with block.
+Below are 6 values pushed when an exception has been raised in the with block and *NULL*.

    Pops TOS from the stack.
 If it is true unwinds the EXCEPT_HANDLER block which was created when the exception was caught.
-Otherwise the next three values will be used to re-raise the exception and the other three values will be used to restore the exception state.
-An exception handler block will removed from the block stack.
+Otherwise the next three values will be used to re-raise the exception, the other three values will be used to restore the exception state, and *NULL* will be popped from the stack.
+An exception handler block will be removed from the block stack.

    .. versionchanged:: 3.8